magnidev/.github/profile/README.md

 ## 📞 Contact

-For a quick response, contact us for [Instagram](https://instagram.com/magnidevelopment "@magnidevelopment") or message us in our [Profesional Email](mailto:contact@magnideveloper.com "contact@magnideveloper.com").
+For a quick response, contact us for [Instagram](https://instagram.com/magnidevelopment "@magnidevelopment") or message us by Email in our [Profesional Email](mailto:contact@magnideveloper.com "contact@magnideveloper.com").

 <!--